miguelcoria94/concentration-game/README.md

 - Animal Sound Effects
 - Timer
 - Ability to Win/Lose
-- storing high school in local storage (fastest time)
+- Storing high score and highest streak in localstorage to preserver records

 ## Tools and Technologies Used